 If you find yourself in this situation, please follow these steps:

 - Pair your device following the steps above.

 - Go to Devices and Printers menu (to reach that menu, open Start menu and type this word: devices)

 - Select Bluetooth 3.0 Keyboard and to right-click, then select Properties.

-- Go the Services tab and tick (enable) Drivers for keyboard, mice, etc (HID)
+- Go to the Services tab and tick (enable) Drivers for keyboard, mice, etc. (HID)

 - Click OK.

-- If you are still having issues then please get in touch with us so we can assist you.
+- If you are still having issues, please get in touch with us to assist you.
 You can contact us using the link below: